thalesmengue/cfp-test/README.md

 - The project has docker, which makes it easier to run the application, besides, the containerization counts with PHP-FPM and NGINX, which makes the application faster and more secure.
 - Web routes and api routes are covered by tests with PHPUnit, to ensure that the application is working as expected.
 - The application has a simple interface, where the user can perform the basic crud operations.
-Besides the interface, the application has also an api, where the user can perform the same operations and be easily .
+Besides the interface, the application has also an api, where the user can perform the same operations and be easily implemented on a client side.
 - The application has an architecture that focus on the separation of concerns and dependency injection, which makes the application more scalable and maintainable.
 - The code has followed the best practices of the PHP language, such as PSR-12, which makes the code more readable and standardized.
 - Commits where made following the conventional commits pattern, this way making the commit history more understandable and increasing readability.